leonardosor/siads-699/README.md

 ### Managing YOLO Runs & Archives
 - Every training run lives under `models/runs/<run-name>/` (metrics, configs, preview images, weights).
 Git tracks the metadata, while `.pt/.pth` binaries remain ignored.
+- `models/active_run.txt` records which run last copied its checkpoint into `models/best.pt`.
 - Keep the currently deployed checkpoint at `models/best.pt`; replace it whenever you want Streamlit to pick up a new model (the helper below can copy it automatically).
 - Need to revert? `./src/scripts/reset_streamlit_model.sh` restores the baseline run's `best.pt` (override `BASELINE_RUN` or pass `--weights <path>` if you prefer another checkpoint) and restarts Streamlit unless you add `--no-restart`.
 - Pull a run down from Great Lakes and refresh the active weights in one step: